pola-rs/polars/README.md

 1. Install the latest [Rust compiler](https://www.rust-lang.org/tools/install)
 2. Install [maturin](https://maturin.rs/): `pip install maturin`
 3. `cd py-polars` and choose one of the following:
-   - `make build-release`, fastest binary, very long compile times
-   - `make build-opt`, fast binary with debug symbols, long compile times
-   - `make build-debug-opt`, medium-speed binary with debug assertions and symbols, medium compile times
    - `make build`, slow binary with debug assertions and symbols, fast compile times

-   Append `-native` (e.g. `make build-release-native`) to enable further optimizations specific to your CPU.
-This produces a non-portable binary/wheel however.
+   - `make build-opt`, medium-speed binary with debug assertions and symbols, medium compile times
+   - `make build-release`, fast binary, long compile times
+   - `make build-debug-release`, fast binary with debug symbols (but no debug assertions), very long compile times
+   - `make build-dist-release`, fastest binary, extreme compile times

+  By default the binary is compiled with optimizations turned on for a modern CPU.
+Specify `LTS_CPU=1` with the command if your CPU is older and does not support e.g. AVX2.

 Note that the Rust crate implementing the Python bindings is called `py-polars` to distinguish from the wrapped Rust crate `polars` itself.
 However, both the Python package and the Python module are named `polars`, so you